In his long career in Conservative politics, Sir Iain Duncan-Smith, or IDS as he is known, has tried his hand at every aspect of Parliamentary life.

 Known for his aloof personality, Duncan-Smith told a ‘to be convinced’ Conservative Conference crowd in 2002: ‘Do not underestimate the determination of a quiet man’.
 Doubling down on what was viewed as a particular PR mistake, Duncan-Smith told the 2003 Conservative Conference: ‘The quiet man is here to stay and he’s turning up the volume’.

-Duncan-Smith was first elected as the MP for Chingford in 1992, taking on fellow right winger, Norman Tebbit’s constituency.
+Duncan-Smith was first elected as the Conservative MP for Chingford in 1992, taking on fellow right winger, Norman Tebbit’s constituency.
 Duncan-Smith remains the Conservative MP for Chingford, but his majority has been shrinking in recent years, as this area of North London has bucked the national trend and become less supportive of the Conservative Party.
-His once safe constituency is now highly marginal.
+His once safe constituency is now highly marginal, and a top target seat for the Labour Party.

 Iain Duncan-Smith first became known to the public as one of John Major’s 1992 Maastricht rebels.
 In fact, Duncan-Smith spent most of his first term in Parliament defying the Conservative whip.
 Major later described Duncan-Smith in his biography as ‘sharp-toothed … with … a strong right-wing ideology’.